yjy2001230/MSSA-Net/README.md

-# MSSA-Net
+# MDSF-Net

-Official PyTorch implementation of our paper for medical image segmentation.
+PyTorch implementation of MSSA-Net for medical image segmentation.

-This repository provides:
-- end-to-end training and evaluation scripts
+This repository contains training and evaluation code for two public benchmarks:
-- dataset preparation convention (Synapse / ACDC)
-- reproducible hyper-parameters and command examples
-- optional prediction saving for qualitative visualization
+Synapse (multi-organ CT) and ACDC (cardiac MRI).
+The scripts follow a slice-wise 2D training/evaluation protocol (224×224).

 ## 1. Environment